ts-graphviz/ts-graphviz.github.io/blog/2024-03-01-tidelift/index.md

 ---
-slug: Tidelift
-title: Tidelift Subscription 🌱
 authors: kamiazya
 tags: [security]
+description: |-
+  Explains how the ts-graphviz partnership with Tidelift offers professional support and maintenance through a subscription model.
+The article details the benefits to users, including reliable updates, security assurances, and long-term sustainability for projects.
 ---
+# Tidelift Subscription 🌱

 Hey everyone 👋,

 At the heart of the ts-graphviz project, we're all about pushing the envelope on technical excellence and bolstering our community.